bravepickle/query-filters-serializer/README.md

  - Support of recursive embedding filters
  - Add JS serializer
  - Use dependency injection by splitting: Encoder, Normalizer.
 With interfaces, similar to Symfony's implementation
- - Use more obects and less arrays.
+ - Use more objects and less arrays.
 E.g. serializer options, return
+ - Use register method or DI for types add to serializer
+ - Use interfaces in definitions instead of classes, when possible

 License
 ----